dominikdanner/dogebeats/README.md

 - `discord.js` this is the core API of Discord for Javascript/TS.
 - `ytdl-core` a Javascript/TS libary for youtube fetching audio/video.
-- `yt-search` a Javascript/TS libary for fetching youtube data.
 - `typescript` enables types for Javascript and uses a compiler for execution

 ## Installation